atighe/atighe.github.io/resume.md

 Java, Spring, SQL, Python, Apache Spark, Oracle Coherence, Drools, Perl, vim, Unix, C/C++, .NET

 ### Experience
-#### Galatea Associates LLC, Somerville, MA
+#### Galatea Associates LLC., Somerville, MA
 Galatea is a mid-sized financial software consulting firm that works with large broker-dealers on a variety of mission-critical systems.
 I am a senior software engineer with experience on several of our clients' middle- and back-office applications.

-##### Data Analytics Platform, January 2017 - Present
+##### Client Platform, January 2018 - Present
-I work on an application which provides views and reports of trader positions, such as daily balance sheets, attribution data, and sources and uses information.
-The data is housed in a database, is loaded into a Java-based Apache Spark application, and then retrieved via Spark SQL.
+I am currently the team lead for four development teams across various IT projects in Prime Brokerage.

 ###### Key Accomplishments
+- Act as a senior technical resource, providing architectural and design expertise on existing and new projects
+- Leverage experience to move projects forward amid changing requirements, deadlines, and infrastructural roadblocks
+- Provide leadership, mentorship, and management for both my teams and development resources on client IT teams
+- Developed application backend to interact with Symphony, a cross-institution messaging platform
+- Designed and built a flexible, configurable, and lightweight automated task scheduler using Java and Spring to query, repackage, and push data to various downstream channels
+- Continue to foster relationships with clients to help keep and expand our work at the bank

+##### Data Analytics Platform, January 2017 - December 2017
+I worked on an application which provides views and reports of trader positions, such as daily balance sheets, attribution data, and sources and uses information.
+The data was housed in a database, loaded into a Java-based Apache Spark application, and then retrieved via Spark SQL.

+###### Key Accomplishments
-- Perform and managed platform upgrade from Spark 1.6 to Spark 2.1 ensuring continuity of use and no unexpected change in behavior
+- Performed and managed platform upgrade from Spark 1.6 to Spark 2.1 ensuring continuity of use and no unexpected change in behavior
-- Provide stabilization and productionizing of application, including automating releases and restarts and implementing application monitoring and alerting
+- Provided stabilization and productionizing of application, including automating releases and restarts and implementing application monitoring and alerting
-- Acts as a senior consulting resource for both Galatea and client team members
+- Was a senior consulting resource for both Galatea and client team members
-- Ensures a good relationship with the client to foster future work
+- Ensured a good relationship with the client to foster future work

 ##### Real-time Messaging System, May 2016 - January 2017
 To meet a new application requirement, I designed, implemented, and deployed a real-time, rules-driven messaging system based on JMS, Drools, and MongoDB.
 Users can subscribe to chat, email, or web-based alerts for various events (i.e., corporate actions, large account changes, etc.)